 - Peter Follansbee: Before getting into traditional hand tool woodworking I met Peter at Plimoth Plantation, a fantastic recreation of the first Plymouth settlement in Massachusetts.
 I wish I had really known how cool he was then!
 His blog is very active, and he shares traditional green woodworking methods.

 - Chris Schwarz: As a former editor at Popular Woodworking magazine, Chris is one of the foremost authorities on hand tools, and traditional woodworking.
 He’s also a woodworking historian.
 Here is his blog at Popular Woodworking, and here is his blog at Lost Art Press (where he publishes amazing new & old books on traditional woodworking).
-On my website you can find several videos from when he was features on the Woodwright’s Shop with Roy Underhill.
-Click here.

 - WK Fine Tools: This guy has a ton of useful information and articles on traditional woodworking methods & hand tools.
 He also has a great collection of old tool manuals in PDF format.
 He has a lot of contributing writers.
 Unfortunately the website isn’t organized by category, only by contributor, but if you can spend some time navigating through the site you’ll find it very useful.